RamachandraBharadwaj/CySentry-a-ML-powered-CyberSecurity-app/README.md

 (We will be uploading the exe file on the website soon)

 Python Libraries:(installed using pip):
- '''shell

 numpy
 pandas
 joblib
 pefile
 flet
 scikit-learn
- '''

 OS:
 1) Windows 7